johanwilliams/leakomatic_api/README.md

    - Connection issues: Check your network connection
    - Missing updates: The WebSocket connection might be interrupted
    - Sensor state issues: Check if the device is reachable and sending data
+   - Service call failures: Verify the entity ID and mode parameter

 ## Development Status